MicrosoftDocs/windows-dev-docs/terminal/tutorials/ssh.md

 ![OpenSSH feature in Windows Settings](../images/ssh-optonialfeatures.png)

+For more information on configuring OpenSSH, see [OpenSSH Server configuration for Windows](/windows-server/administration/openssh/openssh_server_configuration).

 > [!NOTE]
 > Windows Terminal version 1.XX+ can dynamically generate profiles to connect to the SSH hosts within your [OpenSSH config file](https://man.openbsd.org/ssh_config).